mikexd91/cs3245_homework/hw1/README.txt

 architecture or experiments in general.
 A paragraph or two is usually sufficient.

+I used a dictionary with the language labels as keys.
+Under each label is a dictionary, with the 4-grams as key and its corresponding number of occurrences as value.
+I used a tuple to represent the 4-gram.
+For example, "abcd" would be stored as ('a', 'b', 'c', 'd').
+I have also chosen not to pad the ngram.
+The data structure is simplified as below:

+{
+  "malaysian": {('a', 'b', 'c', 'd'): 4, ('b', 'c', 'd', 'e'): 1, ...}, "indonesian": {('a', 'b', 'c', 'd'): 2, ('b', 'c', 'd', 'e'): 2, ...}, "tamil": {('a', 'b', 'c', 'd'): 3, ('b', 'c', 'd', 'e'): 5, ...}, }

+I also have list containing all possible 4-grams that is used for smoothing.
+While the 4-grams are being constructed and added to each language's dictionary, I update their total tuple counts.

+For essay experiments, line 42 is for Question 3b (effects of lowercase on accuracy).
+Line 11 is for varying the n-gram size for Question 4.

 == Files included with this submission ==

 List the files in your submission here and provide a short 1 line description of each file.
 Make sure your submission's files are named and formatted correctly.

+build_test_LM.py - the file to run to create the LMs for testing ESSAY.txt - responses to the essay questions README.txt - this file

 == Statement of individual work ==